 Every append-only memory system has a silent failure mode: Context Schizophrenia.
 A user says "I am in London" on Monday.
 On Tuesday: "I moved to Paris."
 Standard vector databases now hold two conflicting truths.
 When the agent recalls context on Wednesday, it retrieves both.
 The result is hallucination, stalling, or confident lies — because the agent has no mechanism to arbitrate which fact is current.

-This isn't a fringe case.
-It's the default behaviour of every system that treats memory as a log rather than a state machine.
+This is not a fringe case.
+It is the default behaviour of every system that treats memory as a log rather than a state machine.
 The longer an agent runs, the worse the noise floor becomes.
-After 3 months of operation, most agents are operating on data that's 40–60% stale or contradictory.
+After three months of operation, most agents are running on data that is 40–60% stale or contradictory.

-Inspired by the memory curation research in Mem0 (arXiv:2504.19413), which demonstrated that an LLM-arbitrated curation gate at the write layer reduces context contradiction rates by over 80% compared to append-only storage.
-Read the paper →
+Inspired by memory curation research in Mem0 (arXiv:2504.19413), which demonstrated that an LLM-arbitrated curation gate at the write layer reduces context contradiction rates by over 80% compared to append-only storage.

 VEKTOR solves this at the write layer — before anything touches the graph.
 Every new piece of information passes through the AUDN logic gate: a four-way decision that audits the incoming fact against the existing knowledge graph before committing it.